OpenCTI-Platform/docs/docs/usage/automation.md

 The PIR Score filter allows you to monitor events only for entities with a PIR score matching at least one of your selected PIRs.

-#### A new entity is flagged in a selected PIR
+#### A new entity is added to a selected PIR

 Enable this toggle to trigger the playbook when an entity becomes of interest for at least one of the selected PIRs.

-Or if you haven't selected any PIR, trigger the playbook any time an entity become of interest for any PIR.
+> Note: By default, if no PIR is selected, all available PIRs will be applied.

 #### An entity is no longer part of a selected PIR

 This toggle triggers the playbook when an entity is no longer part of at least one selected PIR.

-Or if you haven't selected any PIR, trigger the playbook any time an entity is no more of interest for any PIR.
+> Note: By default, if no PIR is selected, all available PIRs will be applied.

 #### An entity from a selected PIR is updated

 This triggers the playbook when an entity that is part of at least one selected PIR is updated.

-Or if you haven't selected any PIR, trigger the playbook any time an entity of interest has been updated, no matter which PIR.
+> Note: By default, if no PIR is selected, all available PIRs will be applied.

 ### Query knowledge on a regular basis